What is book-shaming? Book-shaming is the act of making others feel

 young adult, middle grade, comic books, etc. If the book is something that you

-want to read, and enjoy reading, you will take away from it.
+want to read, and enjoy reading, you will gain from it.

 We all learn from positive experiences.
 So, let’s keep our reading outside of